Aerodynamics at the Particle Level: Background and Motivation

-The statements made below about fluid flow are conclusions and hypotheses coming from a consideration of particles obeying Newton's laws.
-The author's intention is to stimulate the reader's thoughts about the behavior of fluids in regimes where the flow is not steady, and hence the fluid assumption is invalid.
+The statements made below about fluid flow are conclusions and hypotheses coming from a consideration of particles obeying Newton\textquotesingle s laws.
+The author\textquotesingle s intention is to stimulate the reader\textquotesingle s thoughts about the behavior of fluids in regimes where the flow is not steady, and hence the fluid approximation is invalid.
 Another aim of this paper is to discern {\em causes} of phenomena.
 A mathematical equation does not contain causal information.
 For example, the thrust of a rocket is not {\em caused} by the velocity of the exiting gases but by the pressure difference between the throat and the projection along the axis of the motor of the throat area onto the back wall of the motor.
-Bernoulli's equation relates the the exit velocity and the pressure difference but conveys no information as to which is the cause and which is the effect.
-It is only from experience with the physical world and abstractions of that experience that one knows that in Newton's second law it is force that causes acceleration, not the reverse.
+Bernoulli\textquotesingle s equation relates the the exit velocity and the pressure difference but conveys no information as to which is the cause and which is the effect.
+It is only from experience with the physical world and abstractions of that experience that one knows that in Newton\textquotesingle s second law it is force that causes acceleration, not the reverse. \\

 It is hoped that an understanding of the true causes of aerodynamic effects will lead to new aerodynamic designs and the rethinking of designs already created.
 Imagine, for a moment, that in the absence of a tractable mathematical model, non-mathematical understanding is possible.